mmikowski/mmikowski.github.io/_posts/2016-01-30-no-frameworks.md

 ```

 **hi\_score** continues to evolve, and there are a few bits that still need
 to be hooked up.
-For example, the `buildify` and `superpack` scripts
+For example, the compression routines need a little more
-are in place but not yet used.
-Yet we think its pretty impressive already,
+polish.
+However,  we think it is already quite valuable and usable.
+And it's
-and it's all libraries.
+all libraries.

-All `xhi` libraries are type-safe using [typecasting][22].
+All `xhi` code uses [typecasting][22] to minimize type errors.
 Check out the [code coverage][23] on coveralls, and watch this blog for
 future [hi\_score][21] announcements.

-# Some final thoughts
+# A parting thought
-I recently saw [this article on AngularJS][20] which echoes many of
+I recently saw [this article on Angular][20] which echoes many of
 the issues discussed above.

 Cheers, Mike